swkkd/gowebapi/docs/TableCategoryApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TableCategoryGetSecurity**
-> ItemsSecurityRights TableCategoryGetSecurity(ctx, webId, userIdentity, optional)
+> ItemsSecurityRights TableCategoryGetSecurity(a.client.ctx, webId, userIdentity, optional)
 Get the security information of the specified security item associated with the table category for a specified user.

 ### Required Parameters